(More on the boy-blind professor of childhood studies)

 The workshops described in the video focussed exclusively on the problems faced by girls and exclusively on those problems caused by boys.
 Studies on playground behaviour by anthropologists have shown the girls also bully each other and that bullying is much more long-lasting than that perpetrated by boys.
 None of this is mentioned in the this video.

 At 2:48 there is actually a man standing in the background.
 What a surprise!
 He doesn’t say anything though.

 At 3:05 Sally Holland the Children’s Commissioner for Wales speaks.
 Again her words are revealing..

 “What’s important to me about Emma’s work is that it draws on children’s experiences, she works with children to develop her researching any materials coming out of it.
 She was elected by the Welsh Government to lead an expert panel on sex and relationships education..”

 Emma Renold’s work does not focus on children’s experience (boys and girls), it focuses almost exclusively on the experience of girls and even then, it seems to me, Emma Renold is able to project her own prejudices onto them.
 It is easy for authority figures to control the narrative and the pupils would have been well aware of the sort answers required and were happy to oblige.

 The video ends at 4:20 and not a single male voice or opinion has been heard and males have barely been seen and only then in a passive listening capacity.
-The world can only be improved by men, women, girls and boys working together, demonising boys and viewing as only as potential aggressors does not help.
-Anymore than stigmatising all all women on the basis of the small number who commit infanticide or damage the foetus by drinking in pregnancy.
+The world can only be improved by men, women, girls and boys working together.
+Demonising boys and viewing them as only as potential aggressors does not help, anymore than stigmatising all women on the basis of the small number who commit infanticide or damage the foetus by drinking in pregnancy would help.

 Perhaps Emma Renold’s problem goes deeper than andranopsia, what she actually stands for is the dehumanisation of boys.